 Metrolinx is committed to safety and implementing the highest safety standards.
 The prevention of accidents while completing any Overbuild construction project is of primary importance to everyone connected to Metrolinx, as such, Metrolinx is authorized to stop all Developer Works within the Rail Corridor that creates an unsafe condition.
 Prior to carrying out any work in the Rail Corridor, the Developer is to submit to Metrolinx, Safety, Quality and Risk Assessment work plans for carrying out specified scope of either intrusive or non-intrusive investigative works that includes a task-specific safety, quality, and risk assessment for each task.
 The level of detail of these plans will depend on the scale, complexity and expected impact on the Rail Corridor and Metrolinx infrastructure.
-Metrolinx may, in its sole discretion, conduct its own task-specific safety, quality and risk assessment in respect of any work plan submitted if Metrolinx is not satisfied with the Developer's task-specific assessments.
+Metrolinx may, in its sole discretion, conduct its own task-specific safety, quality and risk assessments.
 The level of detail required for each of these work plans is to be scaled to the level of complexity of the Developer's Project.